ryellajo12/ODAA-AI-Playbook/docs/03-path1-copilot-studio.md

 ### Architecture

-Copilot Studio connects to Oracle Database@Azure through the **On-Premises Data Gateway connector**.
+Copilot Studio connects to Oracle Database@Azure through an **On-Premises Data Gateway**.
 All integration modes use the connector — no ORDS required.

 1. **Oracle as Knowledge** — Ground your copilot on specific Oracle tables/views via the connector so the agent uses Oracle data as context
 2. **Oracle as a Tool** — Register Oracle connector actions as tools that the agent calls during conversations